Olunowoade01/Security-group-overview/README.md

 ![Public IP](./img/4.%20public%20IPv4.png)

-##  Lets test accessibility to the website using the public IP address above.
+> Let's test the accessibility of the website using the public IP address provided above.

 > RESULT

 ![Result](./img/5.%20rESULT.png)

-I entered the public address into a web browser, and through this rue we're able to access the website.
+I entered the public IP address into a web browser, and through this method, we were able to access the website.

 # Network ACLs

-## Network ACL was created under the security option on the VPC page.
-NACLs is names *my-first-NACLs, and our VPC is attached to the netwrok ACL.
+> A Network ACL was created under the security section on the VPC page.
+The NACL is named my-first-NACL, and our VPC is associated with this network ACL.

-By default all traffic from all ports have been denied.
-This will be the same for the outnound and inbound rule.
+>By default, all traffic from all ports is denied, including both inbound and outbound rules.

-To make chnages, edit inbound rule, add new rule, configure as *All traffic, source 0.0.0.0/0, Allow*.
+To make changes, edit the inbound rule, add a new rule, and configure it as All traffic, source 0.0.0.0/0, Allow.

 see image below.

 ![NACLs](./img/7.%20cteate%20NACLs.png)

-## This NACL was also assocociated with the public subnet in the VPC.
+## This NACL was also associated with the public subnet in the VPC.

 ![SUNNET-NACLs](./img/9.%20subnet%20associated.png)

-Although we have permitted all traffic in the inbound rule of our NACL, we still need to allow all traffic in the outbound rule.
+> Although we have allowed all traffic in the inbound rule of our NACL, we also need to permit all traffic in the outbound rule.

-## This is because NACLs are stateless, they do not automatically allow return traffic.
-Hence we need to explicitly configure rules for both inbound and ourbound rule.
+> TThis is because NACLs are stateless and do not automatically allow return traffic.
+Therefore, we need to explicitly configure rules for both inbound and outbound traffic.

 ![OUTBOUND-NACLs](./img/8.%20outband%20rule%20NACLs.png)